timescale/docs/use-timescale/schema-management/triggers.md

 # Triggers

-TimescaleDB supports the full range of PostgreSQL triggers.
+Timescale supports the full range of PostgreSQL triggers.
 Creating, altering, or dropping triggers on a hypertable propagates the changes to all of the underlying chunks.